 OPA, like all research tools, is in perpetual evolution.
 The present document describes the OPA version include in the release 3.2 of NEMO.
-This release differs significantly from version 8, documented in Madec et al. [1998].
+This release differs significantly from version 8, documented in ?.
 The main modifications are :

 (1) transition to full native FORTRAN 90, deep code restructuring and drastic reduction of CPP keys;